MimoKassy96/my-repository/CV.md

 ---
 ## Briefly About Myself:
 1 years experience in software engineering, mostly developing software for  on .Net desktop application development.
-Also has experience with products delivery technologies and tools (CI/CD) and Automated Testing in .Net.
+Also has experience with products delivery technologies and tools (CI/CD) in .Net.
 <br/>
 ### Major experience:
 + Design and development desktop applications (C# .Net, WinForm/Wpf, Sql)